puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_containment.markdown

 ### Context and Plans

 Containment is a singleton and is absolute: a resource can only be contained by one container (although the container, in turn, may be contained).
 However, classes can be declared in multiple places with the `include` function.
 A naïve interpretation would thus imply that classes can be in multiple containers at once.

 Puppet 0.25 and prior would establish a containment edge with the _first_ container in which a class was declared.
 This made containment dependent on parse-order, which was bad.
 However, fixing this unpredictability in 2.6 left no native way for the main "public" class in a module to completely own its subordinate implementation classes.
 This makes it hard to keep very large modules readable, since it complicates and obscures logical relationships in large blocks of code.

-Puppet Labs is investigating ways to resolve this for a future Puppet version.
+This is resolved as of Puppet 3.4.0, which adds a special `contain` function for forming class-to-class containment relationships.

 ### Workaround: The Anchor Pattern

-You can cause a class to act like it's contained in another class by "holding it in place" with both a `require` and `before` relationship to resources that ARE contained:
+To mimic class containment in Puppet 2.7, you must use the **anchor pattern.**

+> **Note:** To use the anchor pattern, [the `puppetlabs/stdlib` module][stdlib] must be installed.
+This module includes the dummy `anchor` resource type.

+To use the anchor pattern:

+* The _containing_ class must include two uniquely-named `anchor` resources.
+(Anchor resources don't have any effect on the target system, and only exist to form relationships with.)
+* Any _contained_ classes must have relationships ensuring they happen _after_ one anchor and _before_ the other.

+In an example NTP module where service configuration is moved out into its own class:

 {% highlight ruby %}
     class ntp {
-      include ntp::conf_file

-      package {'ntp':
+      file { '/etc/ntp.conf':
         ...
+        require => Package['ntp'],
-        before => Class['ntp::conf_file'],
+        notify  => Class['ntp::service'],
       }
-      service {'ntp':
+      include ntp::service
+      anchor { 'ntp_first': } -> Class['ntp::service'] -> anchor { 'ntp_last': }
+      package { 'ntp':
         ...
-        subscribe => Class['ntp::conf_file'],
-        # Remember that 'subscribe' is effectively 'require, and also...'
       }
     }

+    include ntp
+    exec { '/usr/local/bin/update_custom_timestamps.sh':
+      require => Class['ntp'],
+    }
 {% endhighlight %}

-In this case, the `ntp::conf_file` class still isn't technically contained, but any resource can safely form a relationship with the `ntp` class and rest assured that the relationship will propagate into all relevant resources.
+In this case, the `ntp::service` class still isn't technically contained, but any resource can safely form a relationship with the `ntp` class and be assured that the relationship will propagate into all relevant resources.

-Since this anchoring behavior is effectively an invisible side effect of the relationships inside the class, you should not rely on relationships with normal resources.
-Instead, you should use the `anchor` resource type included in the [puppetlabs-stdlib module][stdlib], which exists solely for this purpose.